SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus.md

 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 <img src={useBaseUrl('img/integrations/web-servers/nginx-plus.png')} alt="Web servers icon" width="75"/>

-Nginx Plus is a web server that can be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
+The Sumo Logic App for Nginx Plus supports logs as well as Metrics for Nginx Plus, which is a web server that can be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.

-The Sumo Logic App for Nginx Plus supports logs as well as Metrics for Nginx Plus.

 The Nginx Plus app is an unified logs and metrics app that helps you monitor the availability, performance, health and resource utilization of your Nginx Plus web servers.
 Preconfigured dashboards and searches provide insight into server status, location zones, server zones, upstreams, resolvers, visitor locations, visitor access types, traffic patterns, errors, web server operations and access from known malicious sources.

-## Collect Logs and Metrics for Nginx Plus

-This section provides instructions for configuring log and metric collection for the Sumo Logic App for Nginx Plus.

-### Log and Metrics Types
+## Log and Metrics Types

 The Sumo Logic App for Nginx Plus assumes the NCSA extended/combined log file format for Access logs and the default Nginx error log file format for error logs.